bdobyns/silver-funicular/rescue-mission/How-To-Centos4-Docker-Base-Image.md

 3. now you have a smaller 4.9 image that has no (mostly wasted) 4.8 layer underneath it.
 4. use `docker rm` and `docker rmi` to cleanup crap you don't need anymore.

+This points out a major weakness of the Docker Layer methodology.
+If most of the files in a layer are different from the ones in the layer below, then the resulting size is roughly double.

 # CLEANUP NOW THAT YOU ARE DONE